caij3/Dinosaur-Runner-Arduino-Project/README.md

 For a tutorial on how to set up the LCD1602, follow these instructions.
 <br>https://www.youtube.com/watch?v=g_6OJDyUw1w

 <br>Once set up, opne Arduino IDE.
 Go to File -> New Sketch.
-Then paste the code and click upload.
+Then paste the code from the .ino file and click upload.

 # Result
 Todo: add video of working result